 - 1. Chlorine (Cl2) is added as a disinfectant to inactivate microorganisms such as bacteria, Giardia, and viruses, which could otherwise make people sick.
 The target chlorine level for finished water at the entry point to the distribution system varies seasonally, ranging between 2.2 and 2.5 parts per million (ppm). - 2.
-Ammonia (NH3) is added to stabilize the chlorine and form a longer-lasting chloramine disinfectant in the distribution system piping. - 3.
+Ammonia (NH3) is added to stabilize the chlorine and form a longer-lasting chloramine disinfectant in the distribution system piping.
+Total ammonia averages about 0.5 ppm and free ammonia about 0.02 ppm as N. - 3.
 Soda ash (Na2CO3) and carbon dioxide (CO2) are added for corrosion control.
 This increases the pH and the total alkalinity of finished water, which is intended to reduce leaching of metals from piping materials.
 Currently, the targets for pH and total alkalinity in finished surface water at the entry point to the distribution system are 8.8 pH units and 30 ppm alkalinity as CaCO3, respectively.

-Groundwater is also treated by chloramination (chlorine plus ammonia), but pH adjustment for groundwater is achieved using sodium hydroxide (NaOH) rather than soda ash and carbon dioxide, The pH target for finished groundwater at the entry point to the distribution system is 8.2 pH units.
+Groundwater is also treated by chloramination (chlorine plus ammonia), but pH adjustment for groundwater is achieved using sodium hydroxide (NaOH) rather than soda ash and carbon dioxide.
+The pH target for finished groundwater at the entry point to the distribution system is 8.2 pH units.
 Groundwater has naturally higher alkalinity than surface water and alkalinity adjustment is not necessary for groundwater.